andrewneil19/identity_resolution_demo/README.md

 **Challenge:** Different sources format the same person's information differently:
 - "Stan Sallee" vs "Commissioner Sallee" vs "Sallee, S." vs "Sallee, Stan"

-This project demonstrates how to identify when different records refer to the same person.
+This project demonstrates how to identify when different records refer to the same person, which is an identity resolution NLP task.

 ## Approach

 ### 1. Data Pipeline (SQL + BigQuery)
-- Created realistic test dataset (17 commissioners, 85 total records with variations)
+- Created realistic test dataset (17 commissioners or supervisors from county websites, 85 total records with synthetic variations)
 - Used BigQuery for cloud data warehousing
 - SQL self-join with intelligent filtering to generate 730 candidate pairs